yannickl/CCControlExtension/CCControlExtension/README.md

 ====================
 As well as Cocos2D for iPhone, CCControlExtension is licensed under the MIT License:

-Copyright (c) 2013 - Yannick Loriot and contributors (see each file to see the different copyright owners)
+Copyright (c) 2011 - present Yannick Loriot and contributors (see each file to see the different copyright owners)

 Permission is hereby granted, free of charge, to any person obtaining a copy